-- 42. In order to assist the user, the text of the Classification is presented in such a way as to give some indication of the kind of changes it has undergone with respect to previous editions.
+- 42. In order to assist the user, the text of the Classification is presented in such a way as to give some indication of the kind of changes it has undergone with respect to previous editions/versions.

-The following indications are used in this edition of the Classification: - (a) Text in italics means that the entry in question, in relation to the seventh edition, either - (i) is new, or - (ii) has been changed (in wording or in hierarchical position) so that the scope of one or more groups was affected, or - (iii) has been deleted (see under (c) below).
+The following indications are used in this edition of the Classification: - (a) Text in italics means that the entry in question, in relation to the seventh previous edition/version, either - (i) is new, or - (ii) has been changed (in wording or in hierarchical position) so that the scope of one or more groups was affected, or its "file scope" (see paragraph below) has been changed, or - (iii) has been deleted (see under (d) below).

-In cases (i) or (ii), above, the entry in italics is followed by the Arabic numeral 8 in square brackets (see under (b) below).
+In cases (i) or (ii), above, the entry in italics is followed by the Arabic numeral 8 version indicator in square brackets (see under (b) below).

-- (b) An Arabic numeral in square brackets (for example [4] or [7]), at the end of an entry, indicates the edition of the Classification where the entry was, in relation to the preceding edition, either - (i) new, or - (ii) changed (in wording or hierarchical position) so that the scope of one or more groups was affected. - (c) One and the same entry may be followed by two or more Arabic numerals in square brackets (for example [4,7] or [2,4,6]). - (d) The symbols of groups that have been deleted, i.e. groups that existed in the seventh edition of the Classification but do not exist in the eighth edition, are printed with an indication in italics of where the subject matter concerned is transferred to, or where this subject matter is covered, in the eighth edition.
+- (b) An Arabic numeral in square brackets (for example [4] or [7]), at the end of an entry, indicates the edition of the Classification where the entry was, in relation to the preceding edition, either The version indicator is a six digit number indicating the year and the month when the corresponding entry entered into force or when its "file scope" was modified. - (i) new, or - (ii) changed (in wording or hierarchical position) so that the scope of one or more groups was affected. - (c) One and the same entry may be followed by two or more Arabic numerals version indicators in square brackets (for example [4,7] or [2,4,6]).
+In order to allow a more convenient presentation, only the last version indicator is displayed while the others are displayed, if the user so wishes (e.g., by moving the cursor on the said version indicator). - (d) The symbols of groups that have been deleted, i.e. groups that existed in the seventh edition of the Classification but do not exist in the eighth edition, appear with an indication in italics of where the subject matter concerned is transferred to, or where this subject matter is covered, in the eighth current edition/version.

-The symbols of groups which have been deleted in the seventh or previous editions (i.e. did not exist in the seventh edition) do not appear in the eighth edition.
+The symbols of groups which have been deleted in the seventh or previous editions/versions (i.e. did not exist in the seventh edition) do not appear in the eighth current edition/version.

-- 43. In addition to the above indications, the advanced level of the IPC, which is available only in the electronic versions of the Classification, contains the following indications relating to revision amendments of the advanced level (see paragraph 33, above): - (a) Entries which, after the publication of the eighth (2006) edition, have been created or have been changed (in wording or in hierarchical position) so that the scope of one or more groups was affected are indicated in italics.

-- (b) The symbols of groups which, after the publication of the eighth (2006) edition, have been deleted appear with an indication in italics of where the subject matter concerned has been transferred to, or where this subject matter is covered. - (c) A six-digit number in square brackets (for example 2006.03) at the end of an entry indicates the year and the month when revision amendments of the advanced level referred to in (a) or (b), above, have been introduced.
+- 43. In addition to the above indications, the advanced level of the IPC, which is available only in the electronic versions of the Classification, contains the following indications relating to revision amendments of the advanced level (see paragraph 33, above): - (a) Entries which, after the publication of the eighth (2006) edition, have been created or have been changed (in wording or in hierarchical position) so that the scope of one or more groups was affected are indicated in italies. - (b) The symbols of groups which, after the publication of the eighth (2006) edition, have been deleted appear with an indication in italics of where the subject matter concerned has been transferred to, or where this subject matter is covered. - (c) A six digit number in square brackets (for example 2006.03) at the end of an entry indicates the year and the month when revision amendments of the advanced level referred to in (a) or (b), above, have been introduced.